 - Requests for production of relevant documents

-- Depositions that allow divorce attorneys to question the other party and relevant witnesses in person and under oath
+- Depositions that allow lawyers to question the other party and relevant witnesses in person and under oath

 Informal discovery can be used as an alternative to gathering documents and evidence outside of formal proceedings.
 This can include, for instance, requesting tax returns from the IRS or joint bank statements.

-Depending on the issues, expert discovery may be beneficial.
+Depending on the problems, expert discovery may be beneficial.